ozerozdogan/career-advisor/PRD.md

 ## 1. Overview

-The Career Advisor is an AI-powered web application that generates detailed, interactive career roadmaps for various job titles.
+The Career Advisor is an AI-powered web application that generates detailed career roadmaps for various job titles.
 Using OpenRouter API to leverage AI models, the application creates visualizations of skills, technologies, and knowledge areas required for specific career paths.

 ## 2. Target Audience